 They came, they saw, and they left early: Amitabh Bachchan

-arrives at the Pune Pride Multiplex yesterday.
+the Pune Pride Multiplex yesterday.

 Unhappy over the fact that they were forced to watch Amithabh's felicitation on multiplex screens -- and not in the main hall where the function was being organised -- the delegates started shouting slogans against the organisers.